Zauriel: One Year Later

-In March 2007, DC published a Helmet of Fate: Zauriel one-shot, written by Steve Gerber with art by Peter Snejberg.
+In March 2007, DC published a Helmet of Fate: Zauriel one-shot, written by Steve Gerber with art by Peter Snejbjerg.
 In it, Zauriel is dragged away from an awkward Sunday school 'question and answer' session to retrieve the helmet from the planet Alstair, populated by plant-animal hybrids.
 Okeontis, a vampire-like fungus creature, plans to use its power to overthrow the tyrant queen Hyathis.
 Zauriel destroys Okeontis and her controlling intelligence and sends the Helmet of Fate back on its quest for a new keeper.

 Zauriel is given the mission to destroy Shadowpact member Blue Devil, who has been demoted to the rank of a Rhyming Demon in Hell's hierarchy.
 The angel Abariel told Zauriel that Blue Devil is leading humans to admire and even want to emulate his demonic path and that he must be eliminated despite the fact that, as Zauriel said: "This world owes its existence to him more than once".
 Zauriel accepted the assignment, although he does not relish the task of killing someone he considers a proven hero.
 After getting into a small fight with Blue Devil he is then convinced to join the Shadowpact in the place of Blue Devil.
 He is given Michael's Battle Spear, which is more powerful than his sword, as he takes Blue Devil's place on the team.